Holdings of the Shambhala Archives

 Video Recordings of Chögyam Trungpa Rinpoche

-The video recordings of Chögyam Trungpa are a precious resource.
+The video recordings of Chögyam Trungpa are an incredibly precious resource.
 For many students, the ability to see him presenting the teachings is very powerful.

 The color video collection, which is about one third of the whole, includes two Shambhala Training public talks, a seminar on visual dharma from 1978, a vajra assembly conducted by Chögyam Trungpa Rinpoche, and a number of other ceremonies and talks.

-Most of the data we need to back up now includes born-digital media files, the best example being the teachings of Sakyong Mipham Rinpoche.
+Most of the program documentation data we need to back up now includes born-digital media files, the best example being the teachings of Sakyong Mipham Rinpoche.
 His teachings have been recorded digitally since 2005 (through Kalapa Recordings and affiliates at all teaching programs), and stored in original digital form on our hard-drive servers.
 Our holdings of Sakyong Mipham comprise over 15 Terabytes (15,000 GB) of audio and video files.
+Given this volume, Centre East has played a complementary role in stewarding digital assets over the last few years.

-Every year on April 4 the Archives displays the personal belongings of VCTR for people who come to the Centre in Halifax for Parinirvana Day.
+View VCTR Ladrang Exhibit here – Link – Every year on April 4 the Archives displays these personal belongings for people who come to the centre in Halifax for Parinirvana Day.
+If you’d like to see photos for the 2022 Parinirvana Day Exhibit then click Here

 View items of The Surmang Treasures here – Link